Concordium/concordium-dapp-examples/sponsoredTransactions/backend/README.md

 <img src="./pic/pic2.png"  width="200" />
 <img src="./pic/pic3.png"  width="200" />

-Note: Use the same smart contract index for the front-end and back-end.
-In other words, use the SPONSORED_TX_CONTRACT_INDEX from the `../front-end/src/constants.ts` file when starting the back-end server.
+Note: Use the same smart contract index for the frontend and backend.
+In other words, use the SPONSORED_TX_CONTRACT_INDEX from the `../frontend/src/constants.ts` file when starting the backend server.

 # Using the tool